WHO IS A REALTOR®?

 * Do you cooperate with buyer's brokers?

-* Walk through the process of selling your home from CMA (cost market analysis) to closing day and beyond.
+* Walk through the process of selling your home from beginning to end.

 * Provide comparable information about the prices for which other properties have sold and analyzing data for you to gain a true comparison.